 LandisData

-This parameter’s value must be "NECN Succession".
+This parameter’s value must be "NECN-H Succession".

 Timestep

 This parameter is the time step of the extension.
 Value: integer > 0.
 Units: years.

 Note: When changing the timestep of this extension (e.g., from a 5-year time step to a 1-year time step), you may need to adjust the probability of establishment adjustment factor (ProbEstablishAdjust) to retain the same regeneration rates (see section 2.13 below).